butlin/presentations/MEDI2101wk03RespiratoryRegulation.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p class="citation">This material is provided to you as a Macquarie University student for your individual research and study purposes only.
 You cannot share this material without permission.
 Macquarie University is the copyright owner of (or has licence to use) the intellectual property in this material.
 Legal and/or disciplinary actions may be taken if this material is shared without the University’s written permission.</p>

 --
-### MEDI2101 Cardiovascular and Respiratory System
-#### To do in Week 3

-<a href="https://ilearn.mq.edu.au/course/view.php?id=70063&section=7"> MEDI2101 iLearn Week 3</a>

---
-###
-#### A lot of work?

-- In theory, each 10 credit point unit should have around 10 to 12 hours of content / work each week (including time to complete assessments).
-- I have tried to put together the best combination of material for this unit topic.
-- Nothing is compulsory.
-As an adult learner, you can decide whether you engage a lot or a little.

---
 ###